 JH serves as a cautionary tale about being duped by diet trends.
 Eating large amounts of coconut oil, at least for him, is most likely not healthy.
 And it may not be healthy for other people as well.
 In fact, coconut oil may raise LDL cholesterol more than animal fats.

 Immediately after receiving his shockingly-high cholesterol results, JH decided to quit coconut oil cold turkey.
-However, six months later, his cholesterol levels had barely changed.
-Refraining from coconut oil did not clear excess phlegm, it seems.
+Six months later, his cholesterol levels had improved.

-Determined to lower his cholesterol without statin drugs, JH researched herbal remedies for high cholesterol.
+Determined to lower his cholesterol without statin drugs, JH researched herbal formulas for cholesterol support.
 He came across our signature formula, CholestAssureCholestAssure.